giselehbm/LCI_Workshop_2023/README.md

 * **11:15-12:10** Handling noise
 * **12:10-13.10** Lunch break
 * **13:10-14:10** Image artifacts that cannot be fixed
-* **14:15-15:10** Show-case image analysis tasks using the students images
+* **14:15-15:10** Nuclei & Cell Segmentation

 ## :muscle: Let's start!

 ## 1) Uneven illumination - how to correct

-Uneven illumation can be due to different factors, e.g., microscope settings; sample artifacts (samples that are not flat); shading or vignetting (attenuation of the pixel intensity from the centre of the optical axis to the edges).
+Uneven illumination can be due to different factors, e.g., microscope settings; sample artifacts (samples that are not flat); shading or vignetting (attenuation of the pixel intensity from the center of the optical axis to the edges).

 Uneven illumination can cause discontinuities in whole slide images, background bleaching in time-lapse fluorescent images and compromise downstream analysis.
 In this workshop we will explore two algorithms that can be used to correct such artifacts.
 * [Rolling-ball](https://imagejdocu.list.lu/gui/process/subtract_background) algorithm